mattparker/lamplighthelp/source/16-6-2_Outcomes.markdown

 descriptor for each score, such as "1 = very unhappy" and "5 = very happy".

-If you are using an established {{outcome}} framework (e.g. Core, WEBWMS, Outcome Stars) these can be imported directly into your system without having to enter all the details, and in many cases sub-totals and totals, and descriptions for individual scores, will also be set up for you.
+If you are using an established {{outcome}} framework (e.g. Core, WEBWMS, Outcome Stars) these can be imported directly into your system without having to enter all the details.
+In many cases sub-totals and totals, and descriptions for individual scores, will also be set up for you.
 Please contact Lamplight through the Hub if you'd like to do this before entering them manually into your system.